 Q. Can I still elect to defer tax on that gain if I have already filed my 2017 tax return?

 A. Yes.
 You may elect to defer the gain, but you will need to file an amended 2017 return.
 As part of that amended return, you will follow the election procedure described in the answer to the preceding question.

 Q. I have comments that I would like to make on § 1400Z-2.
 How can I share those comments with the IRS?

 A. Please send all comments to CC.ITA.Section.firstname.lastname@example.org.

 The new U.S. tax law (Pub.
-L. No. 115-97) generally provides for the temporary deferral of inclusion in gross income on gains reinvested in a qualified opportunity fund and the permanent exclusion of gains from the sale or exchange of an investment held for at least 10 years in a qualified opportunity fund.
+L. No. 115-97) generally provides for the temporary deferral and potential for partial exclusion of gains reinvested in a qualified opportunity fund and the permanent exclusion of gains from the sale or exchange of an investment held for at least 10 years in a qualified opportunity fund.